When it comes to last resorts, restarting your Mac has got to be one of them.

 |Tip: If you’re on an iMac and not a MacBook, the power button is located on the back instead of the keyboard.|

 Have you tried turning it off and on again?

 The age old question that we ask each other when we’re having tech issues.
 But sometimes, it’s worth a shot as a potentially quick and easy fix.

 Unsure why your Mac keeps freezing?
-You could be running low on storage.
+You could be running low on storage, or you need to force quit your apps.
 Learn how to check the storage on your Mac to see if you can free up some space.